 When I realized what they were… immediately my heart rejoiced.
 I have always loved remembrance day and the symbol of the poppy.
-I have forever loved John McCrae poem, Flanders Fields.
-It thrilled me to see in the French country side that day the beautiful wild poppies.
+I have forever loved John McCrae’s poem, Flanders Fields.
+It thrilled me to see the French countryside that day the beautiful wild poppies.

 My grandfather Rollingson fought in a war.
 He entered the service at 16.
 (He lied about his birth to sign up and fight.)
 He did return but a lot was sacrificed too… it wasn’t his life they took but he came back from war an alcoholic.
 I have always counted it as part of his sacrifice.

 I never really knew my grandpa Rollingson.
 In fact, until the end of his life I had only seen him a few times.
 My grandfather got sick at the end of his life and my dad took care of him.
 My father made arrangements for him to enter a retirement home in Cardston.
 This is when I regularly saw my grandpa.
 He had a good sense of humor and I think was grateful to see us.